 - Assess and manage psychopathology, especially associated with anxiety, eating disorders and depression.

-- Increase family functioning as it links to information and problem- solving concerning diabetes
+- Increase family unity because it links to information and problem- solving abilities concerning diabetes

 - If required refer to a psychiatrist for a medication assessment.

 Millions of Americans are at high risk for diabetes, a severe and expensive condition that has attained epidemic dimensions.
-The great message is that diabetes can be prevented.
+The critical message is that diabetes can be prevented.
 Most of the food people consume changes into glucose, or sugar for the body to use for energy.
 The pancreatic cells produce insulin to assist glucose to move into the cells of the body, and with diabetes, the body does not create adequate insulin or cannot utilize insulin efficiently.
 This causes sugars to increase in the bloodstream.
-Diabetes can be dangerous, but living a more active life and making proper food selections can significantly inhibit or even prevent diabetes from developing.Diabetes prevention is as plain as increasing physical activity, dropping the excess weight consuming healthy food.
+Diabetes can be dangerous, but living a more active life and making proper food selections can significantly inhibit or even prevent diabetes from developing.Diabetes prevention is as plain as increasing physical activity, dropping the excess weight and consuming healthy food.
 Developing a few modest health practices and making adjustments in lifestyle will avoid the grim health difficulties associated with diabetes.
 It is not ever too late to begin.
-Here are a few recommendations from The American Diabetes Association.
+Here are a few recommendations.